Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/projections-examples.md

 ## Why is a projection not used?

+- FINAL queries do not work with projections.
 - Projection is used only if it is cheaper to read from it than from the table.
 - Projection should be materialized.
 Verify that all parts have the needed projection by looking into the system.parts, projections column.
 - If there are many projections per table, the analyzer can select any of them.
 If you think that some is better use settings `preferred_optimize_projection_name` or `force_optimize_projection_name`